ericbrustad/Admin-esxape-ride/README.txt

   - Direct link: `middleware.js`
   - Notes: Middleware now checks `/admin-protection.json` before challenging, allowing the password switch to disable prompts while keeping caching for quick reads.

-## Yarn workspace workflow
+## npm workspace workflow

-- **Node runtime** — Vercel requires `node 22.x`; mirror that version locally and in CI before running the Yarn commands below.
+- **Node runtime** — Vercel requires `node 22.x`; mirror that version locally and in CI before running the npm commands below.
-- **Install dependencies** — Run `yarn install` from the repository root.
-In proxy-restricted environments this may surface `40
-  3` responses; capture those logs so networking teams can allow the registry or provide an approved mirror.
-Until a Yarn lockfi le can be generated those failures will block `yarn build`; rely on the workspace Next.js binaries (for example `node apps/gam e-web/node_modules/.bin/next build`) for smoke checks and keep the proxy errors attached for follow-up.
+- **Install dependencies** — Run `npm install` from the repository root.
+In proxy-restricted environments this may surface `403` responses; capture those logs so networking teams can allow the registry or provide an approved mirror.
+Until an npm lockfile can be generated those failures will block `npm run build`; rely on the workspace Next.js binaries (for example `node apps/game-web/node_modules/.bin/next build`) for smoke checks and keep the proxy errors attached for follow-up.
-- **Primary build** — `yarn build` now runs the admin workspace first (`yarn workspace esx-admin-control-panel-map run build`) and then the game workspace (`yarn workspace game-web run build`) so both `.next` directories exist for deployment.
-When the missing lockfile blocks Yarn, run `node apps/game-web/node_modules/.bin/next build` and `node apps/admin/node_modules/.bin/next build`, then attach the Yarn error output for continuity.
+- **Primary build** — `npm run build` now runs the admin workspace first (`npm run build --workspace esx-admin-control-panel-map`) and then the game workspace (`npm run build --workspace game-web`) so both `.next` directories exist for deployment.
+When the missing lockfile blocks npm, run `node apps/game-web/node_modules/.bin/next build` and `node apps/admin/node_modules/.bin/next build`, then attach the npm error output for continuity.
-- **Admin build** — Use `yarn build:admin` when you need to compile the admin panel (`apps/admin`).
+- **Admin build** — Use `npm run build:admin` when you need to compile the admin panel (`apps/admin`).
-- **Game build** — Use `yarn build:game` for a focused game workspace rebuild.
+- **Game build** — Use `npm run build:game` for a focused game workspace rebuild.
-- **Turbo aggregate** — `yarn build:turbo` retains the original `turbo run build` orchestration for multi-app rebuilds when you need every workspace’s pipeline.
-- Keep `.yarnrc.yml`'s `nodeLinker: node-modules` setting in sync with production expectations so Yarn respects the existing `no de_modules` layout during offline work.
-- Document Yarn/Corepack proxy incidents (including telemetry warnings and Corepack's Yarn 4 bootstrap) in the Settings log so future operators understand the mitigation path.

-## Yarn workspace workflow

-- **Node runtime** — Vercel requires `node 22.x`; mirror that version locally and in CI before running the Yarn commands below.
-- **Install dependencies** — Run `yarn install` from the repository root.
-In proxy-restricted environments this may surface `40
-  3` responses; capture those logs so networking teams can allow the registry or provide an approved mirror.
-Until a Yarn lockfi le can be generated those failures will block `yarn build`; rely on the workspace Next.js binaries (for example `node apps/gam e-web/node_modules/.bin/next build`) for smoke checks and keep the proxy errors attached for follow-up.
-- **Primary build** — `yarn build` executes `turbo run build --filter=game-web --filter=esx-admin-control-panel-map` so both apps compile together.
-When the missing lockfile blocks Yarn, run `node apps/game-web/node_modules/.bin/next build` and `node apps/admin/node_modules/.bin/next build`, then attach the Yarn error output for continuity.
-- **Admin build** — Use `yarn build:admin` when you need to compile the admin panel (`apps/admin`).
-- **Turbo aggregate** — `yarn build:turbo` retains the original `turbo run build` orchestration for multi-app rebuilds when you need every workspace’s pipeline.
+- **Turbo aggregate** — `npm run build:turbo` retains the aggregate orchestration when you need every workspace’s pipeline.
-- Keep `.yarnrc.yml`'s `nodeLinker: node-modules` setting in sync with production expectations so Yarn respects the existing `no de_modules` layout during offline work.
-- Document Yarn/Corepack proxy incidents (including telemetry warnings and Corepack's Yarn 4 bootstrap) in the Settings log so future operators understand the mitigation path.

-## Yarn workspace workflow

-- **Node runtime** — Vercel requires `node 22.x`; mirror that version locally and in CI before running the Yarn commands below.
-- **Install dependencies** — Run `yarn install` from the repository root.
-In proxy-restricted environments this may surface `40
-  3` responses; capture those logs so networking teams can allow the registry or provide an approved mirror.
-Until a Yarn lockfi le can be generated those failures will block `yarn build`; rely on the workspace Next.js binaries (for example `node apps/gam e-web/node_modules/.bin/next build`) for smoke checks and keep the proxy errors attached for follow-up.
-- **Primary build** — `yarn build` delegates to `yarn workspace game-web run build`.
-When the missing lockfile blocks Yarn, execute `node apps/game-web/node_modules/.bin/next build` and attach the Yarn error output for continuity.
-- **Admin build** — Use `yarn build:admin` when you need to compile the admin panel (`apps/admin`).
-- **Turbo aggregate** — `yarn build:turbo` retains the original `turbo run build` orchestration for multi-app rebuilds.
-- Keep `.yarnrc.yml`'s `nodeLinker: node-modules` setting in sync with production expectations so Yarn respects the existing `no de_modules` layout during offline work.
-- Document Yarn/Corepack proxy incidents (including telemetry warnings and Corepack's Yarn 4 bootstrap) in the Settings log so future operators understand the mitigation path.

-## Yarn workspace workflow

-- **Node runtime** — Vercel requires `node 22.x`; mirror that version locally and in CI before running the Yarn commands below.
-- **Install dependencies** — Run `yarn install` from the repository root.
-In proxy-restricted environments this may surface `40
-  3` responses; capture those logs so networking teams can allow the registry or provide an approved mirror.
-Until a Yarn lockfi le can be generated those failures will block `yarn build`; rely on the workspace Next.js binaries (for example `node apps/gam e-web/node_modules/.bin/next build`) for smoke checks and keep the proxy errors attached for follow-up.
-- **Primary build** — `yarn build` delegates to `yarn workspace game-web run build`.
-When the missing lockfile blocks Yarn, execute `node apps/game-web/node_modules/.bin/next build` and attach the Yarn error output for continuity.
-- **Admin build** — Use `yarn build:admin` when you need to compile the admin panel (`apps/admin`).
-- **Turbo aggregate** — `yarn build:turbo` retains the original `turbo run build` orchestration for multi-app rebuilds.
-- Keep `.yarnrc.yml`'s `nodeLinker: node-modules` setting in sync with production expectations so Yarn respects the existing `no de_modules` layout during offline work.
+- Keep `.npmrc` proxy and retry settings in sync with production expectations so npm respects the existing `node_modules` layout during offline work.
-- Document Yarn/Corepack proxy incidents (including telemetry warnings and Corepack's Yarn 4 bootstrap) in the Settings log so future operators understand the mitigation path.
+- Document npm/Corepack proxy incidents (including telemetry warnings and Corepack's bootstrap) in the Settings log so future operators understand the mitigation path.

 ## Offline pnpm workflow